IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/date-time-input.md

 ---
-title: $Platform$ DateTimeInput | Infragistics
+title: {Platform} DateTimeInput | Infragistics
-_description: Infragistics' $Platform$ DateTimeInput allows the user to edit date and time in an input element
+_description: Infragistics' {Platform} DateTimeInput allows the user to edit date and time in an input element
-_keywords: $Platform$ input, $ProductName$, Infragistics
+_keywords: {Platform} input, {ProductName}, Infragistics
 mentionedTypes: ['DateTimeInput']
 ---

-# $Platform$ Date Time Input Overview
+# {Platform} Date Time Input Overview

-The $ProductName$ Date Time Input allows the user to set and edit the date and time in a chosen input element.
+The {ProductName} Date Time Input allows the user to set and edit the date and time in a chosen input element.
 The user can edit both date and time portions using an editable masked input.
 Additionally, one can specify a desired display and input format, as well as min and max values to utilize validation.

 <code-view style="height: 150px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/inputs/date-time-input-overview"
-           alt="$Platform$ Date Time Input Overview Example"
+           alt="{Platform} Date Time Input Overview Example"
            github-src="inputs/date-time-input/overview">
 </code-view>

 ## Usage

 <!-- WebComponents -->
-First, you need to install the $ProductName$ by running the following command:
+First, you need to install the {ProductName} by running the following command:

 ```cmd
 npm install {PackageWebComponents}